jyxi7676/STtools/doc/readme3.md

 *  simpleGrid_clus.RDS: Seurat object with Seurat clusterings

 ## Step7
-This step generate the spliced and unspliced plots of the genes that are  divided into three subsets.
+This step generates the spliced and unspliced plots of the genes that are  divided into three subsets.
 To generate the plot as in Seq-Scope papers, do we need to modify the plots?
 ### *Input*
 * --STtools: Path to STtools package.  **Required**.
 * --spatial: Path to the txt file of spatial coordinates.
 If not given, use the path to spatialCoordinates.txt from previous steps.